alevchuk/minibank/README.md

 If your seting up Rasperry Pi node at home then skip this section and proceed to **Remote Login (Home node)**.

 AWS has a default firewall setup for you.
 You can manage it from the Amazon AWS web console under Security Groups.
-Yet, to be sure your in control, you should also setup a local firewall:
+Yet, to be sure your in control, you should also setup a local firewall.

+NOTE: In this setup it's easy to make a mistake and get locked out of the remote server, so I recomend takeing a snapshot of the root-drive in AWS at this point in time.

 ```